pananton/busrpc-spec/busrpc.md

 * method directory *\<method-dir>/*, which contains definition of a class method in the form of [method description file](#method-description-file) *method.proto*
 * service directory *\<service-dir>/*, which contains definition of a service in the form of [service description file](#service-description-file) *service.proto*

-Busrpc [scopes](#type-visibility) and their hierarchy matches busrpc API root directory layout:
-* globally-scoped types are types defined in files in the API root directory
-* namespace-scoped types are types defined in files in the namespace directory
-* class-scoped types are types defined in files in the class directory
-* method-scoped types are types defined in files in the method directory

-Note, that type visibility rules can be expressed in terms of files and directories in the following way:
+Additionally, every directory in a tree can contain arbitrary number of protobuf files with definitions of general busrpc structures and enumerations.
+The place in the busrpc directory tree where protobuf file is located determines the [scope](#type-visibility) of all types defined in this file:
-* file from the API root directory can be imported by any file
+* files from the API root directory contain globally-scoped types
-* file from the namespace directory can be imported by any file in the same namespace directory or nested class/method directory
+* files from the namespace directory contain namespace-scoped types
-* file from the class directory can be imported by any file in the same class directory or nested method directory
+* files from the class directory contain class-scoped types
-* file from the method directory can be imported by any file in the same method directory
+* files from the method directory contain method-scoped types

-Note, that visibility constraints are applied **only** for API root directory and it's subdirectories.
-For example, service description file can (and, in fact, is required to) import necessary method description files despite the fact that service description file itself is not placed to the method directory.
+* files from the services root directory and it's subdirectories contain types that are not considered part of the API; this types can use any other types, however, are not visible by themselves for the API types because they are defined out of the API global scope

 ## Protobuf package names

 Busrpc directory layout determines the hierarchy of the protobuf [packages](https://developers.google.com/protocol-buffers/docs/proto3#packages):
-* top-level package name is the same as the project directory name
+* top-level package name should be `busrpc`
-* other package names follow directory hierarchy, for example, content of the *my_project/api/api.proto* file (as well as any other file in the API root directory) should be placed into `my_project.api` package
+* other package names follow directory hierarchy, for example, content of the *api/api.proto* file (as well as any other file in the API root directory) should be placed into `busrpc.api` package

 ## Namespace description file